Activities

 Applicants will be already involved in research, employed by an oncology healthcare provider or not-for-profit, and <45 years old.
 Eligible backgrounds include: clinical, pathology, data science, research management.
 All course costs are covered but applicants will need senior support, in terms of agreed study time and backfill (where required).

-For into about the Programme please contact training@digicore-cancer.eu
+For information about the Programme please contact info@digicore-cancer.eu

 Estimated Time Commitment